divnix/digga/README.md

 imported, but are meant to be manually imported from a host (useful for less common, or specialized configurations).

-Importantly, every subdirectory in a profile should be independantly importable.
+Importantly, every subdirectory in a profile should be independently importable.
 For example, a zsh directory lives under [profiles/develop](profiles/develop/zsh).
 It's written in a generic way to allow in to be imported without the entire [develop](profiles/develop) if one so wished.
 This provides a wonderful level of